Knowledge graphSettings

 • crawl_events: fetch_started/fetch_succeeded/fetch_failed/retry_scheduled

-• Idempotent fetch pipeline: URL reprocessing does not break state.
+• Idempotent processing: revisiting the same URL does not corrupt state.

-• Checkpoint frontier and queue offsets for lossless restart.
+• Checkpoint the frontier and queue offsets for restart without losing progress.

 • Per-host circuit breaker for problem domains.